On Reading#

 Departure reading prepares you to perform research.
 All research begins like this—not with a thesis or a topic, but in a recognition of ignorance.
 Something strikes us as curious or cryptic, and rather than merely passing over it, as we often do, we pause and consider it.
 This momentary hesitation is the origin of all inquiry.
 It marks the shift from passive reception to active pursuit.
 To research means to go looking or hunting for something—to follow a trail out of the text and into the library, the archive, the field.
 I hope that these small research assignments will help us learn to draw out these pauses rather than skip over them, hopefully developing a research habit or reflex in the process.

-If you later think this bit of knowledge will be helpful or interesting to others, read or describe your entry during our class discussion of the text.
+If you later think this bit of knowledge your discover will be helpful or interesting to others, read or describe your entry during our class discussion of the text.
 In many cases, your efforts will serve to deepen our collective understanding of the text, since it will provide additional context for our reading.
 However, it may also be the case that your inquiry travels far, far away from the text to pursue some idiosyncratic and personal interest others might not fully appreciate or even understand.
 But you should follow the freak wherever it takes you.

 A useful tool for departure reading is field notes.